Having an online store is critical to the success of a business — now more than ever.

 Take Square’s POS hardware as an example — chances are you’ve used it when conducting business with a small business, like a coffee shop or pop-up.
-Customers are asked to use the touchscreen to finish payment transactions (e.g., adding tips, signatures, etc.).
+Customers follow prompts to use the touchscreen to finish payment transactions (e.g., adding tips, signatures, etc.).

 Plus, they may prefer to pay by Apple Pay or another contactless card method — so, you’ll need a contactless card reader.

-You’ve determined whether you are moving forward with your existing POS, looking to switch or are starting fresh.
+You’ve determined whether you are moving forward with your existing POS, looking to switch or whether you’re starting afresh.
 This is where the real research begins.
 Here are a few commonly asked questions.

 Understanding how your POS and online store will work together is essential.
 While every POS system integration looks slightly different, here’s what you can expect at a high level.